Yyyyaaaannnnoooo/Yyyyaaaannnnoooo.github.io/dither-archive/npc-quests.md

+## **🔻 NPC: The First Archivist (Quest Giver)**

+*"Ah!
+A new specter within the Archive?
+Dost thou awaken in confusion?"*

+*"Fear not.
+Thou art now within the **Dither Archive**, where fragments of past images are stored, analyzed, and divided.
+A place both of memory and exile!"*

+*"Herein, each cube thou seest is a relic of an image past, reduced to its essence.
+And yet, they remain trapped, waiting for a hand to grant them new purpose!"*

+### **🖱️ How to Interact with Dithers**

+*"Thou mayest interact with these cubes—right-click upon them, or press the blessed key of capture, that thou mayest **save** their essence unto thine own archives!"*

+### **✨ Casting Spells in the Console**

+*"But hark!
+The Archive is vast and its structure unknowable!
+Thou must learn the art of swift traversal, lest thou be lost in its depths forever."*

+*"A hidden tome lies within thy grasp—**the browser console**.
+Through it, thou mayest cast spells of knowledge and movement!"*

+*"Summon it thus:"*

+- **Firefox** – `Cmd + Shift + J`
+- **Chrome / Edge** – `Ctrl + Shift + J`
+- **Safari** – `Cmd + Option + C`

+*"Within its depths, thou mayest whisper ancient commands—fast travel, the seeking of coordinates, and more."*

+### **🎯 The First Task**

+*"Now, prove thy grasp of these arts!
+Seek out a dither, interact with it, and save its form!
+Only then shall the Archive acknowledge thee as one of its own."*

 ### **NPC 1: The Jovial Scribe of Dither**

 (*A rather happy character, the first NPC the player meets, introducing the world and its lore.*)